 Reading list: Readings will be made available through the course website.
-I am not asking you to read much, so all readings are mandatory unless otherwise noted.
+Please only read the papers that correspond to your section.
+We are not asking you to read much, so all readings are mandatory unless otherwise noted.
 Please read the version from the course website to make sure we are all on the same page.
 If you are looking for extra material, Mostly Harmless Econometrics and Causal Inference: The Mixtape (available online for free) may be useful references, but are not required beyond where they are specified on the reading list below.